wtb-skill/Home-Library/README.md

 - **api_models.py**: Model for handling books for the API.
 - **forms.py**: Flask-WTF forms for book-related forms.
 - **config.py**: Contains config settings.
+- **books.json**: Contains books data in json format.
+- **README.md**: This file.
+- **requirements.txt**: This file helps in managing project dependencies and allows for easy installation of the required packages.
 - **templates/**
   - **base.html**: The base template for other HTML files.
   - **add_book.html**: Template for adding a new book.